softwaremagico/BlackGecko/README.md

 <img src="./images/blackgecko.png" width="128" alt="BlackGecko" align="middle">

 # BlackGecko
-Basic home intrussion detection system based in Hangouts and a Raspberry Pi.
-When an intrussion has been detected, it sends a hangouts message as an alarm.
+Basic home intrussion detection system using a Raspberry Pi.
+Combines OpenCV and sensors input for detecting intrussions, and it uses hangouts (hangups API) to send a message as an alarm.

 This project is based on the [hangups] (https://github.com/tdryer/hangups) API for Google Hangouts.
 It has been developed as a continuation of the [Beholder](https://github.com/jorgehortelano/beholder) project, that uses Whatsapp instead of Google Hangouts.